aryklein/docs/cisco/access-list-for-vty-lines.rst

 the action to be taken.
 Extended access lists can match source and destination addresses as well as different TCP and UDP ports.
 This gives greater flexibility and control over network access.

-To configure extended access lists, the command is similar to standard access list, but with more options.
+To configure extended access lists, the command is similar to standard access list, but with more options:

 ::